10 Limitations & Challenges in Selenium WebDriver

 Selenium doesn’t support windows based applications.
 It supports only web-based applications.

-Using Selenium testing, we can perform testing on any operating system and browser on the desktop but we cant perfrom mobile testing with selenium alone.
+Using Selenium testing, we can perform testing on any operating system and browser on the desktop but it doesn’t support mobile app testing.
 But there is a solution for this.

-You can use Appium to handle iOS and Android native, mobile, and hybrid apps using the WebDriver protocol.
+You can use mobile automation tools like Appium or Espresso to handle iOS and Android native, mobile, and hybrid apps using the WebDriver protocol.
 Appium allows you to test your application on native mobile operating systems.
 Appium uses WebDriver protocol to automate mobile app testing instead of web applications.

 You can’t create a decent report using selenium.
+Selenium’s primary focus is on test automation, but it doesn’t offer built-in comprehensive reporting capabilities.
 However, there is a solution.

 You can generate reports using TestNG or Extent reports.
-These reports will show the information like pass/fail count, execution time, errors etc.,
+These tools offer enhanced reporting features along with the information like pass/fail count, execution time, errors etc.,

 If an element’s id is changing on every page load then handling these type of elements is bit tricky in the normal way.